mqtt2go/mqtt2go.github.io/dev/mqtt2go-controllers.md

 ### Add Commands
 <p align="justify">
-The add commands are primarily used to create new objects like groups, users, and devices.
+The add commands are primarily used to create new objects like groups, users, rooms, and devices.
 They also utilize suffixes for differentiation.
 In the following paragraphs, all of the add commands will be described.
 </p>

 #### Add group